bogeeee/react-deepwatch/readme.md

  - **try/catch around the load(...)** statement.
 Caveat: You must check, if caught is `instanceof Promise` and re-throw it then. _Because this is the way for `load` to signal, that things are loading._ _Or..._
  - **call** the **loadFailed()** probing function.
 This looks more elegant than the above. _See jsDoc for usage example._

-### Performance optimization for load(...)
-To reduce the number of expensive `myFetchFromServer` calls, try the following:
-- Move the load(...) call as upwards in the code as possible, so it depends on fewer props / state / watched objects.
-- See the `LoadOptions#fallback`, `LoadOptions#silent` and `LoadOptions#critical` settings.
+### Object instance preserving
-- Use the `preserve` function on all your fetched data, to smartly ensure non-changing object instances in your app (`newFetchResult` **===** `oldFetchResult`; Triple-equals.
+Use the `preserve` function on all your fetched data, to smartly ensure non-changing object instances in your app (`newFetchResult` **===** `oldFetchResult`; Triple-equals.
 Also for the deep result_).
 Changed object instances can either cascade to a lot of re-loads or result in your component still watching the old instance.
   _Think of it like: The preserve function does for your data, what React does for your component tree: It smartly remembers the instances, if needed with the help of an id or key, and re-applies the re-fetched/re-rendered properties to them, so the object-identity/component-state stays the same._
-  👍 `load(...)` does call `preserve` by default to enforce this paradigm and give you the best, trouble free experience.
+  👍 `load(...)` does `preserve` its result by default to enforce this paradigm and give you the best, trouble free experience.

 ### Caveats
 - The component function might return and empty `</>` on the first load and **produce a short screen flicker**.
 This is [because React's Suspense mechasim is not able to remeber state at that time](https://react.dev/reference/react/Suspense#caveats).
 To circumvent this, specify `WatchedComponentOptions#fallback`.